 Ala Moana is the most centrally located shopping mall on Oahu, just 5 minutes drive from Waikiki and 10 minutes from downtown Honolulu.

-I don't love malls on the mainland because many can feel generic and depressing, but something about Ala Moana makes it special.
+I don't love shopping malls on the mainland because many can feel generic and depressing, but something about Ala Moana makes it special.

 I think it's both because it's open air (and the air is nice here!) and because there's still a strong local Hawaii touch to the mall.